 MHT in Australia: 6 Essential Facts Every Woman Should Know

-MHT in Australia — Menopause Hormone Therapy, still widely referred to as HRT — is a prescription treatment that replaces the oestrogen and progesterone your body produces less of during menopause.
-It is the most effective evidence-based option available in Australia for managing moderate to severe menopause symptoms, including hot flushes, night sweats, sleep disruption, and mood changes.
+MHT (Menopause Hormone Therapy), also known as Hormone Replacement Therapy (HRT), is a prescription treatment used in Australia to manage menopause symptoms caused by declining oestrogen levels.
+It is the most effective evidence-based treatment for moderate to severe symptoms such as hot flushes, night sweats, sleep disruption, and mood changes.

-What Is MHT (or HRT)?
+What Is MHT (and Why Is It Called HRT)?

 Types of MHT Available in Australia